kyverno/website/content/en/docs/Installation/_index.md

           to:  2024-04-13T19:33:37Z
 ```

-#### Option 2: Use your own CA-signed certificate
+#### Custom certificates

 You can install your own CA-signed certificate, or generate a self-signed CA and use it to sign a certificate.
 Once you have a CA and X.509 certificate-key pair, you can install these as Kubernetes Secrets in your cluster.
-If Kyverno finds these Secrets, it uses them.
-Otherwise it will create its own CA and sign a certificate from it (see Option 1 above).
+If Kyverno finds these Secrets, it uses them, otherwise it will fall back on the default certificate management method.
 When you bring your own certificates, it is your responsibility to manage the regeneration/rotation process.
 Only RSA is supported for the CA and leaf certificates.

-##### 2.1.
-Generate a self-signed CA and signed certificate-key pair
+##### Generate a self-signed CA and signed certificate-key pair

 {{% alert title="Note" color="warning" %}}
 Using a separate self-signed root CA is difficult to manage and not recommended for production use.